fasteddy516/vscode-simpl-plus/README.md

 This extension contributes the following commands:

-* `extension.simplCC_Series3`: Compiles the currently opened file if it is a SIMPL+ .usp.
-Targeted at the 3series processors.
+* `extension.simplCC_singleTarget`: Compiles the currently opened file if it is a SIMPL+ .usp for a single processor family as specified in settings.
-* `extension.simplCC_Series2and3`: Compiles the currently opened file if it is a SIMPL+ .usp.
-Targeted at both the 2series and 3series processors.
+* `extension.simplCC_multiTarget`: Compiles the currently opened file if it is a SIMPL+ .usp for multiple processor families as specified in settings.
-* `extension.simplCC_Series3All`: Finds all .usp files in the open folder and compiles them all.
-Targeted at 3series processors only.
+* `extension.simplCC_multiFile`: Finds all .usp files in the open folder and compiles them all for processor family/families specified in settings.
 * `extension.simpl_help`: Opens the Crestron SIMPL+ help reference file.
 * `extension.simpl_visualize`: Opens a preview window and lets you preview the signal layout in real time.
 Note: this will automatically fully expand your module signals to their maximum available size.